compbel/HELEN/README.md

 # HELEN
-(Heralding Emerging Lineages in Epistatic Network)
+## Heralding Emerging Lineages in Epistatic Network

 A computational framework for identifying epistatically linked sets of SAV alleles and merging them into haplotypes using statistical inference, population genetics, and graph theory.

+## Algorithm:

+HELEN (Heralding Emerging Lineages in Epistatic Networks): a computational framework for inference of viral variants as dense communities in epistatic networks

-# Pre-requisites:
+## Pre-requisites:
    - Matlab
    - Gurobi